brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 <dfn>Knowledge characters</dfn> know facts about the things your party encounters.
 In D&D, having a successful roll in a knowledge skill allows you to ask the DM for hints.
 Usually requires a good Intelligence stat, but can also be achieved with proficiency or expertise in knowledge skills.

 Classes that rely on intelligence are natural fits here.
 Wizards and Artificers top the list, but some other subclasses, like the Arcane Archer Fighter or Arcane Trickster Rogue, also need it.
-Other classes don't explicitly need a high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.
+Other classes don't explicitly need high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.

-It's also very possible to be good in just one knowledge skill, even if you're not broadly good at all of them.
+It's also very possible to be good at just one knowledge skill, even if you're not broadly good at all of them.
 Rangers, for instance, often pick Nature as a skill proficiency, even though they may not know much about royal lineages or magic effects.

 #### Is a Knowledge Character Fun?